LibCrowds/libcrowds-data/README.md

 plugin will be available after you next restart the server.

+## Integration

+If [pybossa-analyst](https://github.com/alexandermendes/pybossa-analyst) is also installed then results will be made available for download on the data page.

 ## Contributing

 See the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on how to suggest improvements,